TrinityCore/tc-wiki/install/requirements/windows.md

 &nbsp;
 ![visualstudio.jpg](/visualstudio.jpg)
 &nbsp;
-If you are running a Windows 10 Creator/Anniversary Edition, you additional have to install Windows 10 SDK via **Indiviual components**
+If you are running a Windows 10 Creator/Anniversary Edition, you additional have to install one Windows 10 SDK via **Indiviual components** out of the ones available
 &nbsp;
 ![visualstudio_anniversary.png](/visualstudio_anniversary.png)
 &nbsp;